Bayesian inference for stochastic differential equation mixed effects models of a tumor xenography study: Summary

 We have introduced a new mixed effects model for the analysis of repeated measurements of tumor volumes in mice in a tumor xenograpy study.
 For each subject the dynamics for the exact, unobservable, tumor volumes are modeled by stochastic differential equations (SDEs), while observed volumes are assumed perturbed with measurement error.
 The resulting model is a stochastic differential mixed effects model (SDEMEM), which is of state-space type.
 SDEMEMs provide a very useful representation for repeated measurement data since they are able to distinguish several sources of variability, in the present example: intra-individual temporal variability, biologic variability between subjects, and measurement error (residual variability).
 We considered two different SDEMEMs: one for unperturbed growth, modelling an untreated control group, and one for tumor (re)growth following an active treatment such as chemo- or radiation therapy.
 The former is a one-compartment model while the latter is a two compartments model.
 The two compartments represent the unobserved fraction of tumor cells that has been killed by the treatment ($V^{\mathrm{kill}}$) and the unobserved fraction that has survived the treatment ($V^{\mathrm{surv}}$), respectively.
 Hence the model extends the classical double exponential model by including random perturbations in the growth dynamics.

 Parameter inference for the SDEMEM is difficult for several reasons.
 One is the intractability of the likelihood function.
-Another reason is that model parameters are difficult to identify, since data consist of noisy measurements of the total tumor $V=V^{\mathrm{surv}}+V^{\mathrm{surv}}$, not the separate compartments.
+Another reason is that model parameters are difficult to identify, since data consist of noisy measurements of the total tumor volume $V=V^{\mathrm{surv}}+V^{\mathrm{surv}}$, not the separate compartments.
 Finally, most tumor xenograft studies are performed with small sample sizes.
 We have considered methods for exact and approximate Bayesian inference to overcome this.
-In particular, we have compared approximate Bayesian inference using the synthetic likelihoods (SL) approach (\citealp{wood2010statistical}, \citealp{price2016bayesian}) to exact Bayesian inference using a particle marginal method (\citealp{andrieu2009pseudo}).
-SL bases the inference on the likelihood function of normally distributed summary statistics, instead of the intractable likelihood function of the actual data.
+In particular, we have compared approximate Bayesian inference using the synthetic likelihood (BSL) approach to exact Bayesian inference using a pseudo-marginal method (PMM).
+BSL bases inference on the likelihood function of normally distributed summary statistics, instead of the intractable likelihood function of the actual data.
 The efficiency of the resulting estimator relies on the choice of the summary statistics.
 For the application to SDEMEMs we advocated the use of subject specific summaries, which can be further comprised over groups by taking averages and computing covariances.
-In an application to a tumor xenography study with two active treatment groups and an untreated control, comprising data from 5-8 subjects, we found that Bayesian synthetic likelihoods performed similarly to exact Bayesian inference, indicating that our choice of summary statistics was appropriate.
+In an application to a tumor xenography study with two active treatment groups and an untreated control, comprising data from 5-8 subjects in each group, we found that inference results produced by BSL are similar to those from PMM, indicating that our choice of summary statistics was appropriate.
+The small sample bias was similar between the two methods.
 A further advantage of synthetic likelihoods is that, unlike exact particle-based inference, it can be applied to models other than the state-space type, thus inference could be extended to other stochastic growth rate models than state-space SDEMEMs.
+Also, results obtained with BSL are quite robust to the simulation setup (i.e. to the number of simulated datasets per MCMC iteration), whereas our specific implementation of the PMM seems much more sensitive to changes in the number of considered particles (see supplementary material).
+Improvements with PMM could be achieved with further research on simulating random effects conditionally to data.